RJ Fafard of The Pot Shack is Proudly Independent.

 How has the Weed Pool helped your business succeed?

 Its product offerings have helped us succeed.
 We have access to lots of craft products from across Canada.
-We’re able to present our customers with high-quality at fair prices that will continue to be available.
+We’re able to present our customers with high-quality cannabis at fair prices that will continue to be available.
 This has helped our business immensely because we’re offering different products than the chain stores and large LPs have.

 What do you believe is your biggest competitive advantage as an independently-owned business?